This quick 30-minute candle making guide will teach you how you can infuse your home with this scent using your own DIY lavender candles.

 Now, leave your melted wax alone for a few minutes and grab the mason jar or whatever container you’ll be using for your candle.

 Get the candle wick and use the glue gun to apply hot glue to the end of the wick.
-Afterward, stick it to the bottom of your chosen container.
+Afterward, stick it to the bottom and center of your chosen container.

 Get your dried lavender flowers and add them generously to the bottom of your container.